leanprover-community/lt2021/schedule.md

 The social time on Monday is "official": if you're only planning to attend one social event, try to make it this one.

+## Recordings

+We have created a [YouTube playlist](https://www.youtube.com/playlist?list=PLlF-CfQhukNnO8z3TcFcoKozif9gbl7Yt) of all the talks.
+This will be updated as the workshop continues.

 ## Prerecorded Talks

 Some talks were added to our program too late to fit in the live schedule.